clickataxi/api-documentation/index.md

 `eta` An estimated time of arrival for a taxi within this area at requested time.

 `properties.name[vehicleTypes]` A list of available vehicle types offered by company.
 The `ref` attribute should be used as `vehicleType` attribute when ordering a taxi.
 List vary from company to company but may be cached by company.
-Consider rechecking this attribute over time, though since taxi companies might start to support more vehicle types.
+Recheck this attribute regularly since taxi companies might start to support more vehicle types.
+The list below shows some of the available types but this list will vary and thus you should not hardcode or limit bookings to only these types.
+Display them all and allow your users to select one of them.

 <table>
 	<tr>